-- Disband the armed forces, decommission all weapons, and withdraw from all military commitments and military alliances.
+- Disband the armed forces, decommission all weapons, and withdraw from all current military commitments and military alliances.
 Peace has been shown to be extremely cost effective.

 - Close armaments factories and research facilities, and subsidise their conversion to peaceful purposes such as alternative energy equipment manufacture.

 - Ban the design, development, sale and distribution of weapons and military equipment.